vectorgrp/sil-kit/docs/usage/quickstart.rst

 Our sample needs the utility processes :ref:`sec:util-registry` and :ref:`sec:util-system-controller` to run.
 The registry is required for participant discovery.
-The :ref:`sec:util-system-controller` takes the participant names as commandline arguments, initializes the connected participants and starts the simulation until the return key is pressed.
+The :ref:`sec:util-system-controller` takes the participant names as command line arguments, initializes the connected participants and starts the simulation until the return key is pressed.
 For convenience and to reduce code duplication, these utility programs are implemented in separate executables and distributed in binary forms.